bryanhanson/MyConfig/README.md

 #### A Simple iOS App to Show Hardware & Software Configuration

-`MyConfig is a WORK IN PROGRESS`.
-The fundamental structures & behavior are changing frequently.
+`MyConfig` is intended to be a very lean, no frills example of using `Swift` and `autolayout` programatically.
+It illustrates a number of basic `Swift` programming techniques.
+Finally, it illustrates one more advanced method, namely how to deal with unwrapping optionals in dictionaries.

-`MyConfig` is intended to be a very lean, no frills example of using `swift` and `autolayout` programatically.
-It was created in `Xcode` by creating a new single view iOS application.
+`MyConfig` was created in `Xcode` beginning by creating a new single view iOS application.
 The only custom code is in `ViewController.swift`.

 #### License Information